Setting and achieving goals usually concerns the mental and physical aspects of life. Learn how to check the progress of all your goals.

 Decide how many times you want to be assertive during a day or week.
 Now you can set the goal, ready for monitoring its progress.
 Let's say that the next month you are assertive at least once per day while you have been once per a couple of days.

-You check if you met the goal or not on daily basis.
+You check if you met the goal or not on a daily basis.
 If being assertive once per day is too difficult at the beginning, set an easier one.

 Remember that you need to think of your goal as ten times more complicated when it is being set.
 It means that your goal can look like “I behave in an assertive way at least once per week,” even if you plan to work on assertiveness daily.